-This course is divided into five weeks with two Lessons per week.
-Each Lesson inside Brightspace contains the learning objectives for that lesson, assigned readings, videos, and links to other important content on the internet, written assignments, quizzes, and discussion activities.
+This course is divided into three weeks with multiple lessons per week.
+Each lesson inside Brightspace contains the learning objectives for that lesson, assigned readings, videos, and links to other important content on the internet, written assignments, quizzes, and discussion activities.